paralympics/pcsas-user-guide/docs/calendar/if-officials.md

 # IF Officials

-Officials of Para-Cycling can be classifiers, technical officials or judges.
+Officials of Union Cycliste Internationale can be classifiers, technical officials or judges.
 Classifiers are assigned to competition sports (see [Sport-specific management](calendar/competitions.md#sport-specific-management)).
 Similar to the athletes, each classifier obtains a unique ID holding a very few personal details and a list of his/her roles active and inactive roles.